Where is it originally from?

 What does it look like?

-Clump-forming perennial to 80 cm with red-brown rhizomes (up to 15 mm diameter).
+Clump-forming perennial (<80 cm) with red-brown rhizomes (<15 mm diameter).
 Leathery, dark green leaves (15-25 mm x 60-100 cm) are broad, sword-shaped, and foul-smelling when crushed.
-Erect flowering stems (60-80 cm) with dull yellow flowers (up to 10cm diameter) with greenish-brown markings (occasionally brownish-purple) are produced from November to December, followed by green, 3-sided seed capsules (5 cm long) that split open to release many round, scarlet seeds (5 mm diameter).
+Erect flowering stems (60-80 cm) with dull yellow flowers (<10cm diameter, Nov-Dec) with greenish-brown markings (occasionally brownish-purple) are followed by green, 3-sided seed capsules (5 cm long) that split open to release many round, scarlet seeds (5 mm diameter).

 Are there any similar species?